 Select a name to learn more about our team:

 He has published numerous papers in peer-reviewed journals and has received many awards including for Radiology, Academic Excellence, human cadaver dissection and even has the title Prosector.

 Brent has offered individualised chiropractic care to the community for over 17 years.
 In addition to this he has treated various Australian Cricket players, Australian Ballet performers, American Baseballers, Olympic level athletes and triathletes, Ironmen, Tennis players and Marathon runners.
 Brent travelled extensively with Ana Ivanovic, former World No. 1 Serbian tennis player, for 4 years and was involved with major events such as the Australian Open, Beijing Olympics, the US Open, French Open, training facilities in Mallorca (Spain), and Los Angeles Women’s Tennis Championships.

 When Brent is not looking after athletes, he particularly enjoys looking after young families and helping parents solve their concerns about the physical development of their baby or children.
 He sees many children for deformational plagiocephaly ("flat head syndrome") and other cranial issues.
-He is available at both the Crows Nest and Norwest practices.

 An graduated from Macquarie University in 1997 after completing a Bachelor of Science degree with double major from the University of NSW.